 The proposal should describe the STEM graduate population that will be served.
-Accordingly, the proposal should specify the anticipated numbers of NRT trainees supported with NRT stipends and those NRT trainees not supported with NRT stipends and should provide an estimate of the number of other STEM graduate students expected to take one or more of the NRT project's elements.
+Accordingly, the proposal should specify the anticipated numbers of NRT trainees supported with NRT stipends and those NRT trainees not supported with NRT stipends.
+An estimate of the number of other STEM graduate students expected to take one or more of the NRT project's elements should also be provided.